DeekshaKotian27/BookManagementUI/README.md

 - Integration with Backend:
 The frontend interacts with a backend API ( built using .NET:[Book Management API](https://github.com/DeekshaKotian27/BookManagementAPI)) to fetch and manipulate data related to books, authors, etc.

+- Authentication:
+Uses API Key Authentication passing in the header to authenticate the API endpoints.

 ## Getting Started with Create React App
 In the project directory, you can run: